apache/flink/docs/quickstart/setup_quickstart.md

 ## Stop

-We are now ready to finally stop Flink; to do so all we have to do is to type the followin:
+To stop Flink when you're done, you just have to type:

 ~~~bash
 $ bin/stop-local.sh